After the Funeral: Plot summary

 Following the funeral of Richard Abernethie, his family assembles at Enderby Hall for the reading of the will by his lawyer, Mr Entwhistle.
 His wealth is to be divided between his surviving family: his brother Timothy Abernethie and his wife Maud; his sister Cora Lansquenet; his nephew George Crossfield; his first niece Rosamund Shane, and her husband Michael; his second niece Susan Banks, and her husband Gregory; and Helen Abernethie, the wife of his late brother Leo.

 Although Richard died of natural causes and his death was expected, Cora makes the seemingly chance but potently disruptive comment that he was murdered.
 The day after the funeral, she is found dead, having been violently murdered in her sleep.
 No motive is obvious in Inspector Morton's investigations; while Cora's life income reverts to the Abernethie estate, her property goes to Susan, while her companion Miss Gilchrist, receives a number of her paintings.
 However, doubts soon arise about Richard's death in the wake of her murder.
 Seeking help, Entwhistle contacts his friend, Hercule Poirot, to resolve the matter.
 Poirot contacts an old colleague, Mr Goby, to investigate the family.

 Each family member had their own reason for wanting Richard's wealth and are suspects in his murder.
 On the day of the inquest, Susan visits Cora's home to clean up her possessions for auction.
 She learns from Miss Gilchrist that her aunt always painted from life and that she also collected paintings from local sales in the hopes of finding a valuable piece.
 The day after Cora's funeral, art critic Alexander Guthrie arrives to look through Cora's recent purchases as previously scheduled, but finds nothing of value.
 That evening, Miss Gilchrist is poisoned with a slice of arsenic-laced wedding cake sent in the post; she survives, having only eaten a small portion.
 Gathering to select items from Richard's estate before its sale, the family are joined by Poirot and Miss Gilchrist.
-During discussions, Helen comments about believing there was something odd on the day of the funeral, Gilchrist makes a remark about one of the decorations in Enderby, while Susan recalls finding a painting in Cora's possession, which she believed had been copied from a picture postcard and not painted from life, which was Cora's usual style.
+During discussions, Helen comments about believing there was something odd on the day of the funeral, Gilchrist makes a remark about a malachite table in Enderby, while Susan recalls finding a recently-dated painting of a seaside pier, destroyed in the war, in Cora's possession, which she believed had been copied from a picture postcard and not painted from life, which was Cora's usual style.